-- 34. To reduce the burden on providers, the OfS has agreed that those in England are not required to promote the 2023 survey to their students, but they can do so if they wish to. - 35.
-Providers in Wales, Scotland and Northern Ireland are required to promote the survey, as agreed by the funding bodies in these nations. - 36.
-Providers that promote the survey are expected to review any internal campaigns to ensure that they meet with the guidance on marketing and promoting of the NSS and avoiding inappropriate influence (please see the 2023 good practice guide). - 37.
-The good practice guidance on NSS 2023 will be available from the Ipsos NSS extranet and includes comprehensive guidance on the promotion of the survey.
+- 37. Providers that promote the survey are expected to review any internal campaigns to ensure that they meet with the guidance on marketing and promoting of the NSS and avoiding inappropriate influence (please see the 2024 good practice guide).8 - 38.
+The good practice guidance on NSS 2024 will be available from the Ipsos NSS extranet and includes comprehensive guidance on the promotion of the survey.
 It is important that providers adhere to the guidance on avoiding inappropriate influence and raise any queries with Ipsos.
 The funding bodies treat seriously any breaches of this guidance and may investigate and act where there is evidence of a breach.
 We undertake an annual review to ensure that the process we adopt to respond to allegations is fit for purpose, and to make any improvements to the process and guidance for providers and students before fieldwork takes place.
-This allegations procedure guidance is intended to be read in conjunction with the good practice guidance issued by Ipsos.
-We would urge providers to ensure that all staff who are responsible for the running of the survey are familiar with Ipsos's guidance and seek advice where needed on their approach to avoiding inappropriate influence. - 38.
-A student guide on inappropriate influence is available to help raise awareness among students of the value of their honest views, what to expect from NSS promotion, what is and is not allowed, and where they should go for help and support if they are concerned about being influenced.
-Providers are asked to inform students about this guide as part
+This allegations procedure guidance9 is intended to be read in conjunction with the good practice guidance issued by Ipsos.
+We urge providers to ensure that all staff who are responsible for the running of the survey are familiar with Ipsos's guidance and seek advice where needed on their approach to avoiding inappropriate influence. - 39.
+A student guide on inappropriate influence is available 10 to help raise awareness among students of the value of their honest views, what to expect from NSS promotion, what is and is not allowed, and where they should go for help and support if they are concerned about being influenced.
+Providers are asked to inform students about this guide as part of their pre-launch survey plans.
+More details on this are provided in the NSS 2024 setup guide issued by Ipsos. - 40.
+Ipsos will produce NSS 2024 promotional materials and social media materials for providers and students' unions to use locally.
+Providers will be able access the full suite of marketing materials from the Ipsos NSS extranet.
+If a provider or students' union wishes to use the NSS branding to develop its own marketing material, it may do so and should discuss this with Ipsos, who will advise on good practice and offer guidelines to ensure a reasonable degree of consistency across the sector.
+When it contacts providers, Ipsos will discuss who in the provider is best placed to coordinate promotional activity.
+Further information about marketing materials and promoting the survey will be provided in the NSS 2024 good practice guide from Ipsos on 24 October 2023.11 - 41.
+Ipsos will manage incentive schemes on behalf of those providers who have selected the option to offer a prize draw to their students.
+These enable providers to offer incentives to students to complete the NSS.
+For example, some providers have offered printer credits for students who complete the survey online. - 42.
+Students on flexible programmes will receive tailored communications that more accurately reflect their participation in higher education.

-&lt;sup>6 Available at https://portal.ipsos.com/sites/NSS.
+8 Available at https://portal.ipsos.com/sites/NSS.